The Best End-Of-Year Money Moves To Make

 The first is personal information, such as Social Security numbers or tax ID numbers and birthdates for you and any dependents on your tax forms, Hunsberger says.
 You likely already have your numbers on hand, but if you’ve had a new baby, adopted a child, or gotten married, this is a great time to locate everyone’s Social Security cards and confirm their details.

 The second category — some of which may not arrive at your door until early January 2024 — is income documents.
 For individuals who are classified as employees, this will be a W-2, but for contractors or freelancers, you’ll be keeping an eye out for a 1099.
-Both a W-2 and a 1099 reflect how much you’ve earned over the course of the year.
+Both a W-2 and a 1099 reflect how much you’ve earned over the year.
 Also, depending on what your earning and employment situation has been throughout the year, you may also have a 1099-INT for interest income, a 1099-G for unemployment benefits, a 1099-R for retirement, IRA, and annuity income, or 1099-misc for miscellaneous items.
 It’s good to go over a month-by-month mental checklist for everything you earned during 2023 to make sure you haven’t forgotten anything that’s due to come in the mail — or that you might need to print out yourself.

 Lastly, the third category of information you’ll need to gather is anything related to tax deductions that you plan to take, Hunsberger explains.
 “Since the standard deduction has been raised, itemizing your taxes is less common.
 But if you do itemize, here are the types of things you need: Home ownership records, such as a 1098 for mortgage interest, property tax, and insurance statements; charitable deductions like receipts for cash or donated items; childcare and education expenses, medical insurance and medical expenses.
 This list isn’t exhaustive, but it will give you the types of information you need to file,” he says.